 The Board shall then consider the evidence.
 It may give notice of its decision orally or in writing at any time up to and including the next regularly scheduled Board meeting.
-If for any reason the Board fails to reach a decision regarding the evidence by the end of the next regularly scheduled meeting, the lack of a response by the Board upholds the chair of the student affairs committee's decision.
+If for any reason the Board fails to reach a decision regarding the evidence by the end of the next regularly scheduled meeting, the lack of a response by the Board upholds the dean of student services's decision.

-If the chair of the student affairs committee or designee determines that the student's misconduct warrants expulsion [see Conference, above], the Board shall convene to conduct an expulsion hearing.
+If the dean of student services or designee determines that the student's misconduct warrants expulsion [see Conference, above], the Board shall convene to conduct an expulsion hearing.
 The College President or designee shall inform the student of the date, time, and place of the Board meeting at which the appeal will be on the agenda for presentation to the Board.
 The notice shall contain the contents described at Disciplinary Appeals Committee—Contents of Notice, above.

-The College President or designee shall provide the Board the documentation presented by the chair of the student affairs committee.
+The College President or designee shall provide the Board the documentation presented by the dean of student services.

 The Board shall proceed according to the procedures set out at Disciplinary Appeals Committee—Failure to Appeal for Hearing, Hearing Procedure, and Evidence, above, with the Board substituted for references to the committee and the presiding officer of the Board substituted for the committee chairperson.